 What you can do in the meantime

-Avoid doing anything that seems to worsen your symptoms.
-For many people with syringomyelia, straining can trigger symptoms, so try to avoid activities that involve heavy lifting or straining.
-Also, avoid sharply flexing your neck.
+Avoid doing anything that worsens your symptoms.
+For many people with syringomyelia, heavy lifting and straining can trigger symptoms, so avoid these activities.
+Also, avoid flexing your neck.